 II.
 The speed with which the procedure is completed is to some extent dependent upon the parties supplying documents, answering questions etc quickly

 III.
-The Code Administrator may, at any time in the process, impose deadlines for responses and failure to meet a deadline may result in an adjudication which fails to take into account the missing response(s)
+The Code Regulator may, at any time in the process, impose deadlines for responses and failure to meet a deadline may result in an adjudication which fails to take into account the missing response(s)

 4. The Adjudication

-I. The Code Administrator will uphold the complaint if there has been a breach of the Consumer Code of Practice of the DSA or of the relevant law.
+I. The Code Regulator will uphold the complaint if there has been a breach of the Consumer Code of Practice of the DSA or of the relevant law.
 The relevant law will normally be the law of the country where the Consumer lives

 IV.
 The adjudication is binding on the DSA Member but not on the complainant